 Friendship House Director Melissa Conner has been intentionally ministering to and with people with disabilities for many years, along with her husband, Dr. Ben Conner, associate professor of Christian discipleship at WTS.

-Melissa’s passion for those with special needs began early in their marriage.
+Melissa’s passion for those with disabilities began early in their marriage.
 While Ben worked as a youth pastor and later as a staff member with Young Life in Williamsburg, VA, Melissa worked alongside him as a partner in ministry.

 “In Ben’s first job 25 years ago, we had a boy in our youth group with a cognitive impairment,” she recalls.
 “We loved him as best we could, but we really had no clue how to include him or involve him.
 There was no training.”

 As she got involved in the Mothers of Preschoolers (MOPS) ministry at her church, Melissa heard more about the struggles of kids with disabilities.
-When her own son needed therapy for a special need, her eyes opened further.
+When her own son needed therapy, her eyes opened further.